ovh/public-cloud-roadmap/README.md

 # (Beta) OVHcloud Public CLoud Roadmap

 This repository will progressively cover all services of OVHCloud Public Cloud Ecosystem.
-(Compute, storage, network sections to be added soon.)

 ## How to use
 - You can consult the board of your choice to **find out the current features planned** in the backlog :